matysanchez/portfolio/readme.md

  ```

 ##TODO
-1. Get the number of Twitter followers with Javascript or PHP (the idea is not to use the Twitter API)
+~~1.
+Get the number of Twitter followers with Javascript or PHP (the idea is not to use the Twitter API)~~
-2. Get the number of cities I've been without any API, just a crawl to TripAdvisor site.
-(We have to use a cache for this this)
+~~2.
+Get the number of cities I've been without any API, just a crawl to TripAdvisor site.
+(We have to use a cache for this this)~~
 3. Add a word-rotator to the things that I love.